Verizon takes hard line on surveillance vote: activists

-BOSTON Verizon Communications Inc told activist investors on Wednesday that it might skip a vote on a shareholder proposal that seeks details on the company's cooperation with government surveillance efforts.
+BOSTON Verizon Communications Inc told activists it may skip a vote on a shareholder proposal that seeks details on the company's cooperation with government surveillance efforts.

 Verizon's law firm Jones Day said in a November 25 letter that the company would exclude the measure from its 2014 proxy statement unless the activists did more to verify their eligibility to file the proposal.